enasequence/read_docs/cli_02.md

 ### Manifest file

-The manifest file has two columns separated by a colon (or a tab):
+The manifest file has two columns separated by a tab (or any whitespace characters):
 - File type (first column): case insensitive file type
 - File path (second column): the path to the file